ArthurDassier/Mjolnir_kit/README.md

   **c.
 Then copy the ssh key and go back to Gitlab.
 Click on your user profile at the top right corner of the screen then**

-  **click on settings from the drop down menu.
-Now a new panel on the left hand side of the screen wil apear, click on SSH Keys,**
+  **click on _preferences_ from the drop down menu.
+Now a new panel on the left hand side of the screen wil apear, click on _SSH Keys_,**

   **then paste your SSH key into the text field and submit it.**